vderic/kitevector-python/README.md

 		print(msg)
 ```

-You can also generate the SQL in postgres to run with your favorite postgres client,
+You can also generate the SQL and run with your favorite postgres client,

 ```
 	embedding = gen_embedding(1536)   # open AI embedding
 	nbest = 3
-	table = 'embedding_table'
+	table = 'ai_ext'

 	try:
 		vs = kv.PgVector()